VictoriaGuido/DrupalGovCon-Kiosk/README.md

 ## Pre-requisites:
 Moderate or expert Drupal 8 knowledge involving experience with Drupal modules, PHP, Contenta API and React.
 This module will be built with Drupal 8 methods (all of the logic and functionality).

-1. Need to get Drupal 7 to Drupal 8 Client & Service Provider Experience set up for when logged in, including but not limited to roles, and backend client registrations.
-This will consist of using Contenta to connect Python app to Drupal 8

 ## What is the goal of these tasks?
 (1) Migrate from Drupal 7 to Drupal 8, prioritizing the Service Provider, Client and additional roles